|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track, we will continue our discussion of a parallel between the AA Twelve Steps and your ADHD client via a discussion of two common Slippery Social Situations an ADHD adult may encounter.
 As you know, alcoholics refer to a slippery situation as one that may cause them to drink.
 However, I have found the two common Slippery Social Situations an ADHD adult may encounter are Good Manners, and the Fear of the Phone.
 Sound interesting?

 Slippery Social Situation # 1 - Good Manners

 Why are good manners a slippery situation?
-Obviously, good manners require adequate communication skills that include your ADD client having the ability to monitor their behavior and pay close attention to detail.
-As you know, many adults with ADD, like Aaron, struggle with these skills, which cause them to make errors in good manners of listening and replying, and not talking over people while they are talking.
-I have found that many ADD adults, including Aaron, know the rules of good manners, but haphazardly apply them.
+Obviously, good manners require adequate communication skills that include your ADHD client having the ability to monitor their behavior and pay close attention to detail.
+As you know, many adults with ADHD, like Aaron, struggle with these skills, which cause them to make errors in good manners of listening and replying, and not talking over people while they are talking.
+I have found that many ADHD adults, including Aaron, know the rules of good manners, but haphazardly apply them.

 "Asking for Clarification" Technique

 Slippery Social Situation # 2 - Fear of the Phone

 Nicole, age 24, has lived with a severe fear of the telephone.
 Nicole stated, "I’ve never really liked talking on the phone.
 I get distracted so easily that if I’m on the phone and someone even walks in the room, I get mad at them.
 When I lived with my parents, I dealt with my fear by never answering the phone, and I refused to make calls myself."
 Now that she lives on her own, though, Nicole worries because no one can answer the phone except her.